isaurssaurav/single-spa-ssr/README.md

 npm run serve
 ```
+**Node and web entry point is served from `http:localhost:3000`**

-2. Copy the URL where the app is served and paste it to .env inside `packages/root-config`
+2. Copy the URL where the entry point is served and paste it to .env inside `packages/root-config`

 3. Single SPA root config setup